uberVU/python-linkedin/README.md

 ```

 ## Group API
 The Groups API provides rich access to read and interact with LinkedIn’s groups functionality.
 You can get more information from [here](http://developers.linkedin.com/documents/groups-api).
-By the help of the interface, you can fetch group details, get your group memberships as well as your posts for a specific group which you are a member of.
+By the help of the interface, you can fetch group details, get your group memberships as well as your posts and comments for a specific group which you are a member of.

 ```python
 application.get_group(41001)